 This project is a transition project from CDM, so the approved reference document is “Gold Standard for the Global Goals Transition Annex” and the Version number is 01.

+The request of issuance of CERs of 01/01/2021-31/05/2021 were recorded as 'provisional' which is in accordance with the temporary measures for CDM processes related to the period from 1 January 2021 agreed by the CDM Executive Board at its 108th meeting and pending guidance from the Conference of the Parties serving as the meeting of the Parties to the Kyoto Protocol at its sixteenth session.
+So, the CERs of 01/01/2021-31/05/2021 have not issued by CDM.
+For the CERs has not been issued for 2021, PP temporary does not make the request for GS labelling.

 According to the requirements of GS, PD should use “Requirements and Guidelines for carrying out usage surveys for projects implementing improved cooking devices” (23/08/2017) to calculate the usage rate of the solar cookers.